 - Do you consider others’ preferred type of communication before talking with them?

 Developing self-awareness and trying to re-calibrate the way in which you think about things are important first steps to flexing your emotional intelligence muscle.
 But, in order to keep building that muscle, it’s important to be curious and inquisitive, to ask questions.
 Never assume that you’re an emotional intelligence expert who can now understand your team members or direct reports perfectly.
 Asking questions is important for either validating your thoughts or clearing up confusion.

 - Perhaps you’ve had a miscommunication with a co-worker about a deadline.
 Don’t walk away frustrated—instead, open a dialogue with that coworker and ask, “Where do you think that miscommunication stemmed from?

 - Always take a pause or deep breath after a situation doesn’t go as planned.
 Follow up with neutral questions that don’t make anyone feel like the “bad guy”.

-Begin Flexing Your Emotional Intelligence.
+Developing Emotional Intelligence.

 Studies have shown employees don’t feel engaged with team lunches, company retreats and corporate perks.
 In reality, engagement springs from feeling understood, noticing that strengths are appreciated and seeing support from coworkers.

-Remember, there is no one perfect way to develop your emotional intelligence.
+Remember, there is no one perfect way to develop emotional intelligence.
 But a good place to start is by (1) developing your self-awareness through practices like meditation and journaling, (2) thinking differently about what you already know and (3) being curious and asking questions.

 -Rachel Zolotarsky, Lingo Live Talent and Operations Manager